 We assign BSH an a2 Asset Risk score, two notches below the aa3 initial score.
-The assigned score reflects a very low level of problem loans and the very high recoveries BSH has historically obtained from these.
-At the same time, the score incorporates a negative adjustment driven by BSH's sensitivity to the interest rate environment, primarily the pressure that an extended period of low rates would exert on its business model and returns.
+The assigned score reflects very low problem loans and the very high recoveries that BSH has historically obtained from these loans.
+At the same time, the score incorporates a negative adjustment, driven by BSH's sensitivity to the interest rate environment, primarily the pressure that an extended period of low rates would exert on its business model and returns.

-BSH's problem loans amounted to €537 million as of 31 December 2019, moderately up from €528 million as of year-end 2018.
-We consider BSH's slightly lower nonperforming loan coverage by loan-loss reserves of 30.5% (32.1% as of December 2018) adequate in light of the tight loan-to-value (LTV) limits set by the German special law for building and loan associations, which previously limited sector entities' capacity of taking LTV on their books at no higher than 80%.
+BSH's problem loans amounted to €539 million as of 31 December 2020, slightly up from €537 million as of year-end 2019.
+We consider BSH's higher year-end 2020 coverage of nonperforming loans by loan loss reserves of 33.8% (30.5% as of December 2019) adequate in light of the tight loan-to-value (LTV) limits set by the German special law for building and loan associations, which previously limited sector entities' capacity of taking LTV on their books at no higher than 80%.
 As a result of the owner equity cushions embedded in BSH's residential mortgage loans, the bank's recovery rates have traditionally been very high.
-Since late 2015, the Bausparkassen-sector has been allowed to raise the lending-value-based LTV limit to 100% for owner-occupied homes only, but this has had no visible negative impact on BSH's asset quality or recovery rates to date.
+Since late 2015, the Bausparkassen sector has been allowed to increase the lending-value-based LTV limit to 100% for owner-occupied homes only; however, this has had no visible negative impact on BSH's asset quality or recovery rates to date.

-While BSH's exposure to interest rate risk in its banking book is low and it does not run a trading book, its business model's key sensitivity is to future interest rate levels and client behaviour.
+Although BSH's exposure to interest rate risk in its banking book is low and it does not run a trading book, its business model's key sensitivity is to future interest rate levels and client behaviour.
 An aggravated and extended period of negative interest rates in Germany would incentivise Bauspar clients to extend the savings periods for their fixed-rate deposits and increase deposit balances further, while BSH and its peers would be challenged to reinvest such additional funds at a profit.
 Conversely, unexpectedly rapid and pronounced rate increases would expose the sector to deposit outflow and rising demand for loans at previously agreed fixed interest rates under the Bauspar product.